Josephat-Onkoba/Welcome-to-2025/README.md

 Here are some exciting applications I’ll be building and working on in 2025:

 ### 1. **Student Industrial Attachment Management System**
 🎓 Simplifying the way students manage their industrial attachments with institutions and employers.
-A tool to enhance organization and efficiency.

 ### 2. **Emergency Medical Services App**
 🚑 A life-saving platform to improve emergency medical response times and accessibility for everyone.

 ### 3. **House Hunting System**
-🏠 We know the struggle of finding a house.
+🏠 I know the struggle of finding a house.
 This system will make house hunting hassle-free and straightforward.

 ### 4. **WeLove - AI Assistant for Toilet Training**
 ❤️ An AI-driven assistant to help caregivers with toilet training for kids and individuals with continence challenges.
 Making a real impact, one step at a time.